Questions and answers

 When developing the project further, the façade’s potential to create a flowing structure should be exploited in order to create deeper links to the surroundings.
 Furthermore, the extent to which remedial work is possible in the protected Stettler and Hodlerstrasse 6 buildings must be checked.
 When designing the outdoor space, planted areas should be included to improve the urban climate.
 Various needs will be coordinated with the museum’s curatorial concept with regard to the multiple use of the foyer and multifunctional room.
 A jury committee will supervise the revision of the project.
 Further development will take place together with the city’s Office for the Preservation of Historical Monuments.
 The monument preservation officer was a member of the expert jury.

-Thanks to their height and higher permissible loads, the rooms in the new building will enable Kunstmuseum Bern to present exhibitions which were not previously possible to hold.
+Thanks to their size, flexibility, height, lighting conditions and higher permissible load-bearing capacities, the rooms in the new building will enable Kunstmuseum Bern to present exhibitions that had previously been impossible.
 The new rooms and clear visitor paths form a valuable addition to the historic exhibition rooms in the Stettler Building, where the Kunstmuseum’s collections and exhibitions can be experienced in renovated rooms.

 The project will bring about an extensive optimisation and simplification of art and goods logistics.
-Goods elevators will connect all floors, and the location of the rooms (delivery, acceptance and distribution, art handling, protection of cultural property) allows for a resource-efficient solution.
+Goods elevators will connect all floors, and the location of the rooms (delivery, acceptance and distribution, art handling, cultural heritage protection) allows for resource-efficient operation.
 Safety can also be optimised owing to clear floor plans.
-In addition, there will also be new, efficient HVAC systems, the façade construction will have low maintenance costs and low-maintenance materials and constructions will be used.
-All of this enables much more efficient operation and stable operating costs while covering a larger area.
+In addition, there will also be new, efficient HVAC systems, new insulation, roof insulation and new windows, and low-maintenance materials and constructions will be used.
+All of this enables much more efficient operation and stable operating costs while also covering a larger area.
 Despite there being more exhibition space, no extra staff are required for the museum ticket desk, shop or for supervision.
-The solid construction of the new building will reduce the energy required and the layout of the rooms will improve art logistics.
+This has already been carefully checked.
+The new building’s solid construction and the modernised HVAC systems will reduce the energy required while the layout of the rooms will improve art logistics.

 The current building situation – characterised by a number of different levels, difficulties in handling deliveries, depositories which are too small, temporary workshops, inefficient and outdated technology and poor insulation – is insufficient and no longer meets contemporary needs.
-The solution concepts from a feasibility study in 2018, which propose a new building, allow the museum to be run in a significantly more efficient way that uses resources sparingly and keeps operating costs stable, while at the same time improving the exhibition space in terms of quality and size.
-If renewed using the sustainable approach described, the Kunstmuseum – nestled between pulsating city life and the hillside on the Aare – would invite people to congregate, communicate and offer space for extraordinary art experiences, contemplation and research.
+The solution concepts from a feasibility study in 2019, which propose a replacement building, allow the museum to be run in a significantly more efficient way that uses resources sparingly and keeps operating costs stable, while at the same time improving the exhibition space in terms of quality and size.
+If renovated using the sustainable approach described, the Kunstmuseum – nestled between pulsating city life and the slope of the Aare River – would invite people to congregate and communicate while offering space for extraordinary art experiences, contemplation and research.
 Together with the project planned by the City of Bern to upgrade the area between the Federal Palace and Hodlerstrasse, this would open up an opportunity to link urban spaces to the new Kunstmuseum and upgrade the entire upper part of the Old City in the process.

 Costs and financing

-The overall costs for the renovation of the Stettler Building, Hodlerstrasse 6 and the new replacement building amount to around CHF 147 million.
-This includes expected construction inflation of around CHF 27 million until the complex is opened in 2033.
+The total costs for the renovation of the Stettler Building, the building at Hodlerstrasse 6 and the replacement building will amount to around 133.5 million francs as at 2024 (or 147 million francs assuming inflation of 10% until 2033).

-Reserves of around 10 million are included.
-The cost accuracy of +/- 25% corresponds to the current project planning status and will, as usual, amount to +/- 10% as the project plans become more firmly established.
+Reserves of around 10 million francs are included.
+The cost accuracy of +/- 25% corresponds to the current project planning status and will, as usual, amount to +/- 10% at the end as the project plans become more firmly established.

 Cost management in accordance with the design-to-cost method will ensure compliance with cost specifications.
 Potential risks – especially regarding the subsoil, excavation pit and underpinning – have been carefully assessed and included in the rough cost estimate to avoid unpleasant surprises to the furthest extent possible.